-This archiving system provides policy based recording to Write Once Read Many (WORM) blu-ray media.
+This archiving system provides the policy-based recording to Write Once Read Many (WORM) Blu-ray media.
 Your data is kept safe for over 50 years.

 Storage Manager – Archive Edition offers policy-based file archiving.
 This is fully automated archiving directly to an optical storage device such as an Olympus Series Blu-Ray Disc Archiving System – no user action is needed.